Did You Know There is A Deadline for Real IDs?

 In the article, DMV Director Julie Butler says, “The first step in knowing if you’re compliant is to check whether your driver’s license or ID card has a gold star in the upper right corner.”

 Butler continued, “If your license has the gold star, you already have a Real ID.
 You’re good to go.”

 If your license or ID card does NOT have the gold star, then read below.
-We provide instructions on how to get a Real ID in Nevada.
+We provide instructions on how not miss the Real ID deadline Las Vegas in Nevada.

 Considering the Real ID facts we’ve just shared, you’ll want to ensure that you get your Real ID as soon as possible; before October 1, 2020 arrives.
 If you have questions about Real ID, our legal team has the answers.
 Contact our Las Vegas law firm for this and any personal injury, wrongful death or accident-related issues you may have.
 If you’ve been the victim in an accident, call Anthem Injury Lawyers at (702) 857-6000.

 How do you get a Real ID in Nevada?

 - Speed up the process and make an appointment at your local DMV office.